[This article is part of the Learner's Maya Glyph Guide.]

 ju.chi

-· The example glyph from BPK SS5 is either H9 or I4, depending on which of the two very slightly different glyph-block labelling systems is used.
+· The glyph-block reference for the example glyph from BPK SS5 is either H9 or I4, depending on which of the two very slightly different glyph-block labelling systems is used.

 · A skull or animal head with three long leaves on the right represents pulque because the sap of the plant (= three leaves) is buried (= skull) for the fermentation process.